nikitajadhav12022008-maker/Contact-book/README.md

 ## ✨ Features:

--Add new contacts
+- Add new contacts
--View all saved contacts
+- View all saved contacts
--Search a contact by name
+- Search a contact by name
--Update contact details
+- Update contact details
--Delete contacts
+- Delete contacts
--Permanent storage using JSON file
+- Permanent storage using JSON file

 ---

 ### 🧠 Concepts Used: